RibirX/Ribir/doc/framework.md

 ### Layout

-`Holiday` performs a layout per frame, and the layout algorithm works in a single pass.
+`Ribir` performs a layout per frame, and the layout algorithm works in a single pass.
 It's a recursive layout from parent down to children.

 There is some important point to help understand how to write a layout: